tindandelion/rust-text-compression/_posts/2025-01-11-splitting-crates.md

 Your package can consist of multiple crates, both library and binary.
 There can be only one library crate in the package, but multiple binary crates.
 By default, there are some conventions that Cargo uses to determine crate roots.
 For example, if the crate is binary, the root is the file named `src/main.rs`.
 If the crate is a library, the root will be `src/lib.rs`.
 When working with several binary crates, it makes sense to put them all into `src/bin/` directory: each file there will be considered a separate binary crate root by Cargo.

-The `src/bin/` is a resaonable default convention that Cargo uses.
+The `src/bin/` is a reasonable default convention that Cargo uses.
 It can be overridden in the `Cargo.toml` file, but that's beyond the scope: for now, I'm quite satisfied with the defaults.

 # Reorganizing the project into multiple crates